Channel induced dynamics of quantum information in mixed state free QFTs: Bosonic Gaussian Quantum Information

 \textbf{Von Neumann entropy.} Consider the following function:

 which is defined on $[1, \infty)$ and takes values in the range $[0, \infty)$.
-Then von Neumann entropy of a $n$ mode Gaussian state $\rho(t)$ with vector of first moments equal to $0$ and covariance matrix $V(t)$ is \cite{Chapman_2019}:
+Then von Neumann entropy of a $n$ mode Gaussian state $\rho(t)$ with a vector of first moments equal to $0$ and a covariance matrix $V(t)$ is \cite{Chapman_2019}:

 where: